kubernetes/website/docs/getting-started-guides/kubeadm.md

 You will install the following packages on all the machines:

 * `docker`: the container runtime, which Kubernetes depends on.
+[Get the latest version from Docker](https://docs.docker.com/engine/installation/).
 * `kubelet`: the most core component of Kubernetes.
   It runs on all of the machines in your cluster and does things like starting pods and containers.
 * `kubectl`: the command to control the cluster once it's running.